Actual portfolio

 Active and passive investment

 Active investing is difficult and is not worth doing in many markets, and we agree that active investing costs more.
-This is why the majority of the Fund is managed passively – two thirds is invested in line with an index-linked reference portfolio
+This is why around half of the Fund is managed passively – in line with an index-linked reference portfolio.

 But active investment has some big benefits: in our case, it allows us to increase diversification and fully utilise our natural advantages.
 As a result, we have earned significant rewards with little additional risk.